by Tom Allen

 In today’s environment, nearly all business objectives have technology dependencies.
 The right approach then, can set a deal up for success.
 If approached incorrectly or haphazardly, however, technology challenges can plague the entire deal life-cycle.
 To realize intended deal value, deal teams should take a phased approach, considering IT in a thoughtful sequence.

 No matter the state of process maturity, it is recommended that companies commit to these 5 process practices.
-Commitment here will translate into increasingly productive IT-led value delivery during due diligence.
+Commitment here will translate into increasingly productive IT-led value delivery during post-merger integration.

 1. Take a Step Back